 The increase in demand due to changes in price (without changes in other factors) is called an extension in demand.
 Here the extension in demand is from A to B.

 In this example, there is a rise in the demand of Coca-Cola from 500 to 600, without any change in price.
-A rise in the demand for a product due to the changes in other factors (excluding price), causes a shift to the right (from A to B).
+A rise in the demand for a product due to the changes in other factors (excluding price) causes the demand curve to shift to the right (from A to B).

 In this example, there is a fall in demand of Coca-Cola from 500 to 400, without any change in price.

-A fall in demand for a product due to the changes in other factors (excluding price), causes a shift to the left (from A to B).
+A fall in demand for a product due to the changes in other factors (excluding price) causes the demand curve to shift to the left (from A to B).

-- Consumer incomes: a rise in incomes increases demand, causes a shift to right.
-And vice versa.
+- Consumer incomes: a rise in consumers’ incomes increases demand, causing a shift to right.
+Similarly, a fall in incomes will shift the demand curve to the left.

 - Price of substitutes: Substitutes are goods that can be used instead of a particular product.
-Example: Tea and coffee are substitutes (they are used for similar purposes).
-A rise in the price of a substitute means, a rise in the demand for the product, causing a shift to the right.
-And vice versa.
+Example: tea and coffee are substitutes (they are used for similar purposes).
+A rise in the price of a substitute causes a rise in the demand for the product, causing the demand curve to shift to the right; and vice versa.

 - Price of complements: Complements are goods that are used along with another product.
-Example: printers and ink cartridges.
-A rise in the price of a complementary good, will reduce the demand for a particular product, causing a shift to the left.
-And vice versa
+For example, printers and ink cartridges are complements.
+A rise in the price of a complementary good will reduce the demand for the particular product, causing the demand curve to shift to the left; and vice versa.

-- Degree of Advertising: when a good is very effectively advertised (Coke, Pepsi), its demand rises, causing a shift to the right.
-And vice versa, when advertising is low.
+- Degree of Advertising: when a good is very effectively advertised (Coke and Pepsi are good examples), its demand rises, causing a shift to the right.
+Lower advertising shifts the demand curve to the left.